 The National Prescription Drug Take-Back Dayaims to provide a safe, secure, and environmentally responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse and trafficking of medications.

 The nonmedical use of controlled substance medications is at an all-time high.
 A study sponsored by the Substance Abuse and Mental Health Services Administration revealed more than 54 percent of people who abuse prescription pain relievers got them through friends or relatives, a statistic that includes raiding the family medicine cabinet.

-In 2016, more than 200 pounds of medicine was collected at MTSU collection events, said Lisa Schrader, director of Health Promotion.
-In total, nearly 400 tons of medicines have been disposed of nationally since take-back collections began in 2010.
+Last fall, 77 pounds of medicine was collected at MTSUcollection events, said Lisa Schrader, director of Health Promotion.
+In total, about 400 tons of medicines have been disposed of nationally since take-back collections began in 2010.

 “These collection events continue to be a valuable service we can provide to members of our campus community who may not otherwise have a convenient way to dispose of unneeded medicines,” Schrader said.

 In Tennessee, 29,700 pounds were collected in October 2017.
 Nationally, 456 tons (912,305 pounds) were collected.

 MTSUhas more than 240 combined undergraduate and graduate programs.